MrGKanev/Duck-inc-Youtube/README.md

 This feature is against YouTube terms of service and could not be present on Google Play Store; therefore, It is developed so I can finish my Bachelor's degree (hopefully).

+### For other students from RU/(other universities)

+If you steal anything from here at least give someone from the team a beer.
+It was a big challange to make it this far so I think we deserve it.
+Just don't steal our duck, it's our priceless possession.

 ### Disclaimer